ATTORNEYS - CHRISTOPHER F. WOHL

-- Defended one of the largest manufacturers of concrete roof tile in the United States in a breach of contract and declaratory relief lawsuit filed in Delaware where tens of millions in damages were sought.
-This case was litigated globally including depositions in Paris, France; Sydney, Australia; Hong Kong, China; and throughout the United States.
+Defense of the largest manufacturer of concrete roof tile in the United States in a declaratory relief and breach of contract lawsuit filed in Delaware where tens of millions in damages were sought.
+This case was litigated globally including depositions in Paris, France; Sydney, Australia; Hong Kong, and throughout the United States.
 This multi-million dollar dispute settled confidentially shortly before trial was to commence in Delaware.

-Defense of energy management company CEO in a complex business fraud action by an energy finance company seeking more than $20 million dollars in damages against all defendants that settled through mediation prior to trial.
+Defense of energy management company CEO in a complex business fraud action by the Plaintiff, an energy finance company, seeking more than $20 million dollars in damages against all defendants; the action settled confidentially through mediation prior to trial.

-- Successful prosecution of breach of contract action involving the sale of commercial properly after 10 day trial in Alameda County Superior Court.
+Successful prosecution of breach of contract action involving the sale of commercial property after 10 day trial in Alameda County Superior Court.

-- Successful arbitration involving breach of contract claim by multi-family construction general contractor against a subcontractor which also included an award of attorney’s fees and costs.
+Successful complex breach of contract arbitration on behalf of multi-family construction general contractor against a subcontractor which also included an award of attorney’s fees and costs.

 Employment Litigation Experience –

-- Verdict in 2015 trial in Sacramento County Superior Court on behalf of large commercial general contractor involving claims by employee for wrongful termination, retaliation and discrimination based on age and alleged disability.
+Defense Verdict in 2015 trial Sacramento County Superior Court on behalf of large commercial general contractor involving claims by employee for wrongful termination, retaliation and discrimination based on age and alleged disability.

-- Arbitration award in 2015 on behalf of local Bank and its CEO and President involving claims brought by the Bank’s former employee for breach of contract, fraud, unfair business practices, and labor code violations.
+Arbitration defense award in 2015 on behalf of local Bank and its CEO/President involving claims brought by the Bank’s former employee for breach of contract, fraud, unfair business practices, and labor code violations.

-- Jury verdict following two-week trial in Sacramento County Superior Court in a partnership dispute involving claims for breach of contract and fraud.
+Defense verdict following two-week jury trial in Sacramento County Superior Court in a partnership dispute involving claims for breach of contract and fraud.